mblakele/task-rebalancer/README.md

 Be careful not to invoke `forests.xqy` multiple times, especially with `RESPAWN` set.
-Doing so should not damage your system, but may will probably waste resources and cause extra work.
+Doing so should not damage your system, but may waste resources and cause extra work.

 To run the rebalancer as a scheduled task, use `scheduled-rebalancer.xqy`.